jeremytammik/tbc/a/1874_doc_session_id.md

 <iframe width="480" height="270" src="https://www.youtube.com/embed/7LnbP4n4RYM" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </center>

+Says Greg: Got a shout out for you...
+19:30 min mark...

-####<a name="5"></a> Parable of the Polygons
+####<a name="6"></a> Parable of the Polygons

-For a nice little demonstration of the subtle influence various individual preferences and prejudice can have on collective behaviour, check out the [Parable of the Polygons](https://ncase.me/polygons), a segregation simulation that clearly proves certain points:
+For something completely different, here is a nice little demonstration of the subtle influence various individual preferences and prejudice can have on collective behaviour; check out the [Parable of the Polygons](https://ncase.me/polygons), a segregation simulation that clearly proves certain points:

 1. Small individual bias &rarr; Large collective bias.